 A lot of people (Bloggers/ PR) back here in India assume that I live in Europe.
-I have been told that multiple times.
+I have been told multiple times.
 Whenever I end up going for FAM (familiarisation or press) trips or events, they are surprised to learn that I actually live in India full time.
 It is true that I have consistently visited Europe every year for the past few years.
 Also, I have written extensively about planning your own Europe itinerary and it is understandable why people would assume that.

 Table Of Contents